Never say never. With

 classic lineup of Peter Wabitt, Punky Peru, Jim Warmon, and Ronny Too

-finally took to the stage one more time (photo top right by Mike "Ozzy" Gibbens).
+finally took to the stage one more time (photos top and bottom right by Mike "Ozzy" Gibbens).

 Truly a great night for the band, made possible in part by a loud and